 Make sure to make an inventory of all your silver at least twice a year especially if you have small children as they could have found it by accident.
 Make sure to write down the serial number of each coin and bullion if they have one, this way in the case you have been robbed and the police find your silver you can recuperate them easier.
 A lot of people tend to take the silver out from the hiding spot and constantly count it, there is no point in making an inventory every day.

-If you are constantly handling your silver than with the added moisture coming from your fingers you could start the tarnishing chemical reaction and it is not that easy to remove the tarnish.
+If you are constantly handling your silver then with the added moisture coming from your fingers you could start the tarnishing chemical reaction and it is not that easy to remove the tarnish.

-Keep the serial numbers and receipts in a safe place
+Keep the serial numbers and receipts of the silver in a safe place